wodin82/tari-xmrig-proxy/README.md

 1.  **Tari (XTM) Support Added:**
     * A specific coin entry for "Tari" (`XTM`) has been added, configured to use the `rx/0` (RandomX) algorithm.
-    * This allows `xmrig-proxy` to be used with pools supporting Tari merge-mining via RandomX.
+    * This allows `xmrig-proxy` to be used with pools supporting Tari mining via RandomX.

 2.  **Wallet Address Validation Disabled:**
     * The code responsible for checking the format and validity of miner wallet addresses upon connection has been bypassed.